Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Related Work

 \subsection{Phrase Grounding on Images}

-Different from visual grounding that adopts the whole sentence to localize the target object on images~\cite{plummer2015flickr30k,wang2018learning,nagaraja2016modeling,li2017deep}, phrase grounding is defined as the spatial localization with a textual phrase.
-Existing approaches exploit different techniques to realize phrase grounding on 2D images, where some of them map the visual and textual modalities onto the same feature space~\cite{plummer2017phrase,wang2018learning,wang2016structured}, and the others aim to reconstruct the corresponding phrase~\cite{rohrbach2016grounding}.
+Different from visual grounding which adopts the whole sentence to localize the target object on images~\cite{wang2018learning}, phrase grounding is defined as spatial localization with a textual phrase.
+Existing approaches exploit different techniques to realize phrase grounding on 2D images, where some of them map the visual and textual modalities onto the same feature space~\cite{plummer2017phrase,wang2018learning}, and the others aim to reconstruct the corresponding phrase~\cite{rohrbach2016grounding}.
 For the development of architecture, Hinami \& Satoh~\cite{hinami2017discriminative} train the object detectors with an open vocabulary, Plummer~\etal~\cite{plummer2018conditional} condition the textual representation on the phrase category.
 Recent approaches integrate object proposals with Transformer models~\cite{li2019visualbert,lu2019vilbert}.
-Besides, some previous works focus on utilizing unsupervised~\cite{rohrbach2016grounding}, weakly supervised~\cite{zhao2018weakly,xiao2017weakly,chen2018knowledge} or non-training~\cite{parcalabescu2020exploring} manners to achieve phrase grounding.
+Besides, some previous works focus on utilizing unsupervised~\cite{rohrbach2016grounding}, weakly supervised~\cite{zhao2018weakly,xiao2017weakly,chen2018knowledge} manners to achieve phrase grounding.

-Inspired but different from image-based phrase grounding, our 3D phrase aware grounding (3DPAG) has the following properties: \textbf{1)} In the dataset aspect, sentences used in 2D phrase grounding are generally captions for the entire scene.
-In contrast, since our datasets are initial for visual grounding, the sentences are descriptions for the target object. \textbf{2)} In the methodology aspect, approaches in 2D phrase grounding only take a textual phrase and the corresponding image as inputs.
-Differently, we utilize the entire sentence and the 3D scene as inputs to localize the target object, while identifying all the pharse-related objects mentioned in the context is an auxiliary task.
+Different from image-based phrase grounding, our 3D phrase aware grounding (3DPAG) has the following properties: \textbf{1)} In the dataset aspect, sentences used in 2D phrase grounding are generally captions for the entire scene.
+In contrast, since our datasets are initiated for visual grounding, the majority of sentences are descriptions of the target object. \textbf{2)} In the methodology aspect, approaches in 2D phrase grounding only take a textual phrase and the corresponding image as inputs.
+By contrast, we utilize the entire sentence and the 3D scene as inputs to localize the target object, while identifying all the phrase-related objects mentioned in the context is an auxiliary task.